Bear Viewing Areas

 The Tongass National Forest is home to both black bears (Ursus americanus) and brown bears (Ursus arctos).
 Brown bears (akin to "grizzlies" in the interior) are easily distinguished by a large hump of muscle over their shoulders as well as a dish-shaped face.
 Color is not a reliable way to determine species, as bears come in countless shades of brown, blonde, black, and cinnamon.

 A typical bear's year begins in the spring when it emerges from hibernation.
 Adult males are the first to leave their den, sometimes as early as March.
 Females with cubs spend the most time hibernating, some not leaving until May.

-While bears live throughout the Tongass and often gather around fish streams, the Forest Service maintains bear viewing facilities at Dog Salmon Creek (Prince of Wales Island), Fish Creek (Hyder), Margaret Creek (Ketchikan), Anan Creek (Wrangell), and Pack Creek (Juneau).
+While bears live throughout the Tongass and often gather around fish streams, the Forest Service maintains bear viewing facilities at Dog Salmon Creek (Prince of Wales Island), Fish Creek (Hyder), Margaret Creek (Ketchikan), Anan Creek (Wrangell), Pack Creek (Juneau), and Steep Creep (Mendenhall Glacier Visitor Center).
 You need a permit to go to Anan or Pack Creek.